mikesj-public/convolutional_autoencoder/README.md

 # convolutional_autoencoder

+The original author is no longer making changes to this repo, but will review/accept pull requests...

 Code for a convolutional autoencoder written on python, theano, lasagne, nolearn

 I highly recommend you use the ipython notebook to run this, if you just need code to read, look at the python file.